(See also Overview of Pericardial Disease.)

 Usually, the cause of chronic effusive pericarditis is unknown.
 However, it may be caused by cancer, tuberculosis, or an underactive thyroid gland (hypothyroidism), and it occasionally occurs in people with chronic kidney disease.

 Previously, tuberculosis was the most common cause of chronic pericarditis in the United States, but today tuberculosis accounts for only 2% of cases.
 In Africa and India, tuberculosis is still the most common cause of all forms of pericarditis.

 Other common symptoms are accumulation of fluid in the abdomen (ascites) and in the legs (edema).
-Sometimes fluid accumulates in the space between the two layers of the pleura, the membranes covering the lungs (a condition called pleural effusion—see Pleural Effusion).
+Sometimes fluid accumulates in the space between the two layers of the pleura, the membranes covering the lungs (a condition called pleural effusion).
 However, chronic pericarditis does not usually cause pain.

 Chronic effusive pericarditis may cause few symptoms if fluid accumulates slowly.
-The reason is that the pericardium can stretch gradually, so that symptoms caused by severe pressure on the heart (cardiac tamponade) may not develop.
+When fluid accumulates slowly, the pericardium can stretch gradually, so that symptoms caused by severe pressure on the heart (cardiac tamponade) may not develop.
 However, if fluid accumulates rapidly, or the pericardium is not able to stretch sufficiently, the heart can become compressed and cardiac tamponade may occur.

 Symptoms provide important clues that a person has chronic pericarditis, particularly if there is no other reason for reduced heart performance—such as high blood pressure, coronary artery disease, cardiomyopathy, or a heart valve disorder.

-Echocardiography (see Echocardiography and Other Ultrasound Procedures) is often done to confirm the diagnosis.
+Echocardiography is often done to confirm the diagnosis.
 It can detect the amount of fluid in the pericardial space and the formation of fibrous tissue around the heart.
 It can also confirm the presence of cardiac tamponade.